bradfordharrison2606/blog/_posts/2024-08-09-EmblemLeif.md

 **"...
 Leif's idea of "best" weapon is suboptimal at best and outright suicidal at worst"**.

 *The in-game description doesn't tell you this but Adaptable prioritizing avoiding Break (Weapon Triangle Disadvantage).
 Say for example you have a Sword equipped and a Lance Enemy attacks you.
 Adaptable will have you switch to Leif's Killer Axe to avoid Break and active Arms Shield.
-The problem is that Leif's AI doesn't pay attention to the **WEIGHT** of the weapon.
+The problem is that Leif's AI doesn't pay attention to the **WEIGHT** of the weapon he's equipping.
 As I've pointed out, Leif's Engage Weapons are rather heavy, especially the Master Lance.
 Say, for example, you are Engaged with Leif and have an Iron Axe in your inventory alongside Leif's Killer Axe and Master Lance.
 A Sword Enemy attacks you and Adaptable triggers with 2 options.
 Keep in mind that most Sword Units have high SPD stats.*

 1) Keep the Iron Axe Equipped.
 You get broken but you only take one hit for **13 Damage**.